Synerise/ios-sdk/README.md

 You can check if Walkthrough is already loaded with `Injector.isWalkthroughLoaded()` method, which returns true if Walkthrough is already loaded.

 Moreover, there is an enhanced method to check if Walkthrough is loaded. `Injector.isLoadedWalkthroughUnique()` verifies whether loaded Walkthrough is different than previously presented.
-Every time any Walkthrough is presented it's id is cached locally, therefore you can control your flow more precisely.
-In summary, method will return true if loaded Walkthrough is different than previously presented, false otherwise or if Walkthrough is not loaded.
+Every time any Walkthrough is presented its id is cached locally, therefore you can control your flow more precisely.
+In summary, the method will return true if loaded Walkthrough is different than previously presented, false otherwise or if Walkthrough is not loaded.

 Finally, `Injector.showWalkthrough()` shows Walkthrough if loaded.
 This method may be called wherever in your application as many times you want.
 It also returns true if Walkthrough was loaded, false otherwise.

-When you choose to load and present Walkthrough manually, you may be interested in sample implementation of **InjectorWalkthroughDelegate**:
+When you choose to load and present Walkthrough manually, you may be interested in a sample implementation of **InjectorWalkthroughDelegate**:

 **Swift:**
 ```swift